-The underwriter proposes to offer the shares of Class A common stock directly to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers at that price less a concession not in excess of \$ per share.
+The underwriter proposes to offer the shares of Class A common stock directly to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers at that price less a concession not in excess of \$2.04 per share.
 After the initial offering of the shares to the public, the underwriter may change the offering price and the other selling terms.
 Sales of any shares made outside of the United States may be made by affiliates of the underwriter.

-The underwriter has an option to buy up to additional shares of Class A common stock from us.
+The underwriter has an option to buy up to 735,294 additional shares of Class A common stock from us.
 The underwriter has 30 days from the date of this prospectus supplement to exercise this option to purchase additional shares.
 If any additional shares of Class A common stock are purchased, the underwriter will offer the additional shares on the same terms as those on which the shares are being offered.

 The underwriting fee is equal to the public offering price per share of Class A common stock less the amount paid by the underwriter to us per share of Class A common stock.
-The underwriting fee is \$ per share.
+The underwriting fee is \$3.40 per share.
 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriter assuming both no exercise and full exercise of the underwriter's option to purchase additional shares.

 No Full

 exercise exercise

-Per Share \$ \$
+Per Share \$ 3.40 \$ 3.40

-Total \$ \$
+Total \$ 17,500,001 \$ 20,000,000

 We estimate that our share of the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$1.5 million.
+The underwriter has agreed to reimburse us for certain of these expenses.
 We have agreed to reimburse the underwriter for expenses relating to clearance of this offering with the Financial Industry Regulatory Authority (FINRA) up to \$35,000.